Bizum

 Bizum is a payment service provider launched in 2016 as an initiative of the Spanish banking system.

 History

 Constituted on 27 June 2016, Bizum was jointly launched by 27 Spanish banking entities, including CaixaBank, BBVA, and Banco Sabadell.
-Originally an payment system between people (P2P), it later allowed transfers between people and e-commerce and institutions.
+Originally a payment system between people (P2P), it later allowed transfers between people and e-commerce and institutions.
 Bizum joined the European Mobile Payment Systems Association in 2022.

 In 2024, it had 27.6 million active users.
 In 2024, Bizum also announced plans to launch Bizum Pay in 2025, allowing for NFC payments.

 In 2024, Bizum joined forces with Italy's Bancomat Pay and Portugal's MB Way to launch the European Payments Alliance (EuropPA), an agreement that enables inter-operability of payments among clients of Santander, ABANCA and Openbank in Spain, Italy, Portugal, and Andorra starting on 31 March 2025.

 Shareholders

 In 2022, the shareholding structure was as follows: